PapersOfMathieuNls/clever-commit/combined.md

 To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more specifically, text-based clone detection techniques.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
 In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005],  we chose the NICAD clone detector because it is freely available and has shown to perform well [@Cordy2011].

-NICAD can detect Types 1, 2 and 3 software clones [@CoryKapser].
+NICAD can detect Type 1, 2 and 3 software clones [@CoryKapser].
 Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artifacts such as indentation, whitespaces, comments and so on.
 Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
 Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
 Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.

 The problem with the current implementation of NICAD is that it only considers complete Java, C#, and C files.
-We improved NICAD to process blocks that comes from commit-diffs.
+We improved NICAD to process blocks that come from commit-diffs.
 This is because the current version of NICAD can only process syntactically correct code and commit-diffs are, by definition, snippets that represent modified regions of a given set of files.

 By reusing NICAD, CLEVER can detect Types 3 software clones [@CoryKapser].
 Type 3 clones can contain added or deleted code statements, which make them suitable for comparing commit code blocks.
 In addition, NICAD uses a pretty-printing strategy from where statements are broken down into several lines [@Iss2009].
 This functionality allowed us to detect Segments 1 and 2 as a clone pair, as shown by Table \ref{tab:pretty-printing}, because only the initialization of $i$ changed.
 This specific example would not have been marked as a clone by other tools we tested such as Duploc [@StephaneDucasse].